avansinformatica/I1.1-Programmeren-Lesmateriaal/ogp1.md

 # Welcome

-Welcome to the OGP1 course.
+Welcome to the Programmeren 2 course.
 Please click one of the weeks in top to view the course material.